 Grace, Grit & Wit is my passion project as it relates to our relationships with the lives we lead as women.
-After many years learning about health, nutrition, and farming.
-I've taken what I've learned and created something that marries my business skills and the things I love most about agriculture.

 I’m a woman who loves cowboy boots, horses, backroads, and open spaces.
 Growing up, my family managed 1200 acres in the midwest dedicated to livestock and crop production; you could say I was born with my love of farming, food and agriculture.
 Being a systems thinker, I know that when you find holes and empty spaces, there’s always an opportunity to fill them.